 In the days before widespread literacy, the oath or declaration would probably have been read aloud to the freemen by the Chamberlain or his clerk, to which freemen would agree to swear and sign their names or marks.
 The declaration took its present form in the mid-19th century and has been in use ever since.

-The declaration of a Freeman:
+The declaration of a Freeman of the City of London:

 I [Names in full] do solemnly declare that I will be good and true to our Sovereign King Charles the Third; that I will be obedient to the Mayor of this City; that I will maintain the franchises and customs thereof, and will keep this City harmless, in that which in me is; that I will also keep the King’s peace in my own person; that I will know no gatherings nor conspiracies made against the King’s peace, but I will warn the Mayor thereof, or binder it to my power; and that all these points and articles I will keep well and truly, according to the laws and customs of this City, to my power.